 The Chair of the lecture was Jennifer Rubin, Executive Chair of the Economic and Social Research Council (ESRC).

 Professor Anand Menon discussed what the vote for Brexit means for the UK and its relationship with the countries who remain a part of the union.
 As Chair of the UK in a Changing Europe initiative, the Professor of European Politics and Foreign Affairs at King's College London offered valuable insight into this critical issue.

 The fourth annual memorial lecture was held on 30 May 2017 and chaired by Professor Sara Hobolt, Sutherland Chair in European Institutions at the London School of Economics.

-Since September 2017, City, University of London, the European Social Survey HQ and NatCen Social Research have held a series of survey methodology seminars.
-Presentation slides are available for all seminars from September 2017 until December 2018.
-From January 2019, all events are recorded, with the presentation slides viewable alongside an audio recording of the event.
+Since May 2017, City, University of London, the European Social Survey HQ and NatCen Social Research have held a series of survey methodology seminars.
+Presentation slides and / or a recording of the each event is linked below.

 Barnes, M. ORCID: 0000-0002-0702-5222, Ndebele, N. and Harrison, E. (2020).
 Pictures of life in older age: a quantitative analysis of the lived experience of ageing using the Understanding Society survey.
 London: City, University of London.

 Maslovskaya, O., Durrant, G. B., Smith, P. W. F., Hanson, T. and Villar, A. (2019).
 What are the Characteristics of Respondents using Different Devices in Mixed-device Online Surveys?
 Evidence from Six UK Surveys.
 International Statistical Review, 87(2), pp. 326-346. doi: 10.1111/insr.12311